fabiomilheiro/redtest/Readme.md

 I created another project to also test the service as a component in order to prove that all parts of the app integrate well with each other.

-I took care not to test individual class features that are already tests in the class tests.
+I took care not to test individual class features that are already tested in the class tests.

 How I implemented this was using the `WebApplicationFactory` to create an app and client for each test.